Start your journey towards lightness today.

 Do you encounter resistance in your training?
 Have you always wanted to experience true self-carriage but don’t know where to start?
 It is possible to achieve your goals without losing sight of the welfare and happiness of the horse in the process.

 Discover a clear and comprehensive method to acquire lightness and collection.
-Bart’s teaching draws inspiration from riding art throughout the ages and modern insights into equine behavior and welfare.
+Bart’s teaching draws inspiration from classical dressage and riding art throughout the ages and modern insights into equine behavior and welfare.
 Using a unique approach to postural alignment of both horse and rider, he enables anyone to ride with minimal aids and true collection.

 Bart Hartogsveld

 Bart’s passion for horses and riding started at a young age, like many others.
-After discovering classical and historical dressage in 2016, he studied with numerous influential and well-known instructors, both during clinics and private daily mentoring.
+After discovering classical dressage in 2016, he studied with numerous influential and well-known instructors, both during clinics and private daily mentoring.
 In his lessons, Bart additionally draws from his experience about learning processes, reinforcement, and stress that he acquired during his master’s and PhD studies in psychology and neuroscience.
 Since 2018 he focused on teaching the art of dressage through international clinics and private lessons locally.

 Historical research

-Throughout the years Bart has studied the literature from the 16th to 20th century on equitation and dressage as an independent researcher.
+Throughout the years Bart has studied the literature from the 16th to 20th century on equitation and classical dressage as an independent researcher.
 The goals of dressage throughout the ages, riding with invisible aids and complete unity between rider and horse, are still relevant today.
 One of Bart’s most well-known projects is that he compiled a comprehensive database, established in 2019, to preserve the valuable knowledge that can be found in the literature.
 This database is publicly available on this website, including free access to digital versions of the books.